all that lives on this page is written by Danielle Gazi

 Is it that eye fear leaving the abyss?

-knowing that the surface requires me to learn to exist
+knowing that the surface requires me to exist

 without pain